-Focusing on simple things like sleep, diet and exercise can help when we’re feeling low, but don’t be hard on yourself if this doesn’t always go to plan!
-Try to listen to what your body needs each day – sometimes this might look like a slow walk in nature and an afternoon in bed, while other days you may want to go for a run or meet up with friends.
+Different things will work for different people, and what you need might change from day to day.
+Try to listen to what you need – this might look like a slow walk in nature and an afternoon in bed, or you may want to go for a run or meet up with friends.
+Try to be gentle on yourself – it’s normal to be a bit of a mess after someone dies!

 Feel